michael-je/the-lone-dancer/README.md

 5. Follow the beginning of [this guide](https://www.freecodecamp.org/news/create-a-discord-bot-with-python#how-to-create-a-discord-bot-account) to create a discord bot and generate an API token for it.
 6. Create a config file using the example:

-		cp bot.conf.example bot.conf
+		cp .env.example .env
-	Then replace the empty `TOKEN` field with your generated token from the previous step.
+	Then replace the empty `DISCORD_TOKEN` field with your generated token from the previous step.
 7. [Connect the bot to a discord server](https://www.freecodecamp.org/news/create-a-discord-bot-with-python/#how-to-invite-your-bot-to-join-a-server) for testing; make sure to give it relevant permissions.
 8. Run the bot: